 - Remove bowl from mixer.
 Add chocolate chips to bowl and use a spatula to gently fold them into the batter.

-- Pour batter into the prepared cupcake pan, filling about ¾ of the way.
+- Pour batter into the prepared cupcake pan, filling each cavity about 3/4 full.

 - Bake cupcakes for 18-21 minutes or until a toothpick inserted into the center comes out clean.